kesondrakey/flux-tools/paper/paper.Rmd

 ---
-title: "Fluxtools: An R Package and Shiny App for Post-Processing Eddy Covariance Data in Line with AmeriFlux Standards"
+title: "Fluxtools: An R Package with an Interactive Shiny App for Reproducible QA/QC of Eddy Covariance Data Aligned with AmeriFlux Standards"

 tags:
   - R
   - eddy-covariance